SpaceGravimetryTUD/GRACE-Orbit-Residuals-db/README.md

 - **Python 3.8+**
 - **pip** package manager

 Note: In the [Docker website](https://docs.docker.com/) you may see mentioned that WSL users should install Docker Desktop.
-I would like to clarify that we have not followed this advice and succeded to reproduce the following steps by doing so.
+For this project we opt for **not** following this advice.
+We succeeded to reproduce the steps bellow by following instructions meant for Linux/Ubuntu system, even when using WSL2.
+By using Docker Desktop we do not guarantee that the same reproduction will be successful.

 ### 2️⃣ Clone the Repository
 ```bash